mwalbers1/Data-Analytics-Bootcamp/election-results/README.md

 The analysis of the election shows that:
 - There were 369,711 votes cast in the election

+- The counties were:
+  - Jefferson
+  - Denver
+  - Arapahoe

 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette
     - Raymon Anthony Doane

+- The county turnout was:
+  - Jefferson received 10.5% of the votes and 38,855 votes
+  - Denver received 82.8% of the votes and 306,055 votes
+  - Arapahoe received 6.7% of the votes and 24,801 votes

+- The largest county turnout was Denver

 - The candidate results were:
     - Charles Casper Stockham received 23.0% of the vote and 85,213 votes